top of page

 About Beth Gardiner

 Beth spent 10 years as a reporter for the Associated Press, based first in New York and then in London.
-Her AP assignments included traveling to Aceh, Indonesia, days after the tsunami there to cover its aftermath, flying on Tony Blair’s plane to write about prime ministerial trips to China, India and Washington, and reporting from the Middle East during a flare-up of the Israeli-Palestinian conflict.
-Beth has discussed her work on NPR's All Things Considered, WNYC's Brian Lehrer show, and the BBC's World at One, as well as on MSNBC, CBC in Canada, Sky News, ITN, LBC radio, and Al Jazeera English.
+She’s discussed her work on NPR's All Things Considered and Here & Now, WNYC's Brian Lehrer show, and the BBC's World at One, as well as on MSNBC, CBC in Canada, Sky News, ITN and LBC radio.
 She was a speaker at TEDx London at the Royal Festival Hall.
+Beth is a three-time grantee of the Pulitzer Center on Crisis Reporting, and a recipient of the City University of New York journalism school's McGraw Fellowship for Business Journalism.

 bottom of page